vkadlcik/DB48X-on-DM42/help/db50x.md

 Expand all unit factors to their base unit

-## CONVERT
+## Convert

-Convert value from one unit to another
+Convert value from one unit to another.
+This convert the values in the second level of the stack to the unit of the object in the first level of the stack.
+Only the unit in the first level of the stack is being considered, the actual value is ignored.
+For example:

+`3_km` `2_m` ▶ `3000_m`

 ## UFACT